Joseph Lurio, MD

 His early research has been cited in CDC protocols and recently, his work in linking public health and primary care via electronic health records has acted as a proving ground for protocols implemented by the New York City Department of Health and Mental Hygiene (NYCDOHMH) in their primary care health information project.

 As a father of a (now adult) son with Duchene Muscular Dystrophy Dr. Lurio has also cultivated an interest in developmental assessment of young children and has served on the National Task Force for the Early Identification of Childhood Neuromuscular Disorders.
-At the Institute he has been working with the Pyschosocial Department to establish new standards for developmental assessment for pre-school age children using the Ages and Stages Questionnaire tool.
+At the Institute he has been working with the Psychosocial Department to establish new standards for developmental assessment for pre-school age children using the Ages and Stages Questionnaire tool.